Instructional Enhancement Grants (IEG)

-The 2013 IEG program will fund projects that promote excellence in instruction and assessment.
-Funding for this program comes from the Vice Provost's Office and Library special funds.
+The 2015 IEG program will fund projects that promote excellence in instruction and assessment.
+Funding for this program comes from the Provost's Office and 365Learning.

 Program Objectives: The Instructional Enhancement Grants program exists to provide grants from a few hundred to $5,000 for activities that will enhance the instructional mission of the university.
 Projects may include traditional classroom-based modes of instruction as well as other modes such as tutoring, peer-led instruction, electronic distance education, directing graduate students, and advising.
 Projects may include development or acquisition of instructional materials, the introduction of new teaching techniques, instructional research, outreach, or assessment.